-- Transcriptional Regulation of Skeletal Muscle Differentiation.
-Biochemical and molecular characterization of individual transcription factors, chromatin regulators, and epigenetic marks during skeletal muscle specification and development.
-Genetic manipulation of the individual components is obtained by whole-body and conditional gene ablation in developing embryos and adult mice.
+Our research considers the biochemical and molecular characterization of individual transcription factors, chromatin regulators, and epigenetic marks during skeletal muscle specification and development.
+The genetic manipulation of the individual components is obtained by whole-body and conditional gene ablation in developing embryos and adult mice.

-- Regulatory Circuitry in Skeletal Muscle Cells.
-Integration of signaling pathways and logics of transcription factors and chromatin regulators.
-General operating principles and gene network modeling are developed based on genome-wide experimental data.
+We study the integration of signaling pathways and the logics of transcription factors and chromatin regulators.
+We develop general operating principles and conduct gene network modeling based on genome-wide experimental data.

-- Regeneration of Adult Skeletal Muscle.
 Following injury, skeletal muscle vigorously regenerates.
-The cellular and molecular mechanisms underlying regeneration are investigated in animals in which individual genetic components have been ablated by homologous recombination.
+We investigate the cellular and molecular mechanisms underlying regeneration in animals in which individual genetic components have been ablated by homologous recombination.

-- Metabolic Regulation of Epigenetics.
-Exit from quiescence of satellite cells during muscle regeneration is accompanied by changes in their metabolic state.
+As satellite cells exit from quiescence during muscle regeneration, they are accompanied by changes in their metabolic state.
 We investigate the molecular connection between metabolism and epigenetic modification of chromatin that accompanies the transition from quiescence to proliferation and differentiation of muscle precursors.

 The ultimate goal of our studies is to provide a conceptual and practical framework contributing to the diagnosis and treatment of human diseases affecting skeletal muscles.